 Utrecht: also know as little Amsterdam, is just a 26-minute train ride from Amsterdam.

-Rotterdam is definitely worth a visit!
+We often get frequently asked questions on Rotterdam and it is definitely worth a visit!
 It’s the second largest city in the Netherlands and is Europe’s largest and most important logistics hub.

 The port of Rotterdam